scaffold-eth/se-2-challenges/README.md

 > ⛽️ Give your account some gas at the faucet and execute the transaction.

-☑ Click on "EXEC" to execute it, will be marked as "Completed" on the "Pool" tab, and will appear in the "Multisig" tab with the rest of executed transactions.
+☑ Click on "Exec" to execute it, will be marked as "Completed" on the "Pool" tab, and will appear in the "Multisig" tab with the rest of executed transactions.

 ![multisig-6a](https://github.com/scaffold-eth/se-2-challenges/assets/55535804/edf9218c-5b10-49b7-a564-e415c0d2f042)